 Since its founding five years ago, Salastina has earned a national reputation for connecting audiences to classical music through its innovative and uniquely curated concert experiences.
 Salastina’s annual calendar typically includes over a dozen concert programs, educational initiatives, and special events; performances throughout California; guest appearances on other highly-regarded concert series; recording activities; and frequent national broadcasts on American Public Media’s Performance Today.

-• Thoughtfully-chosen new music.
+• To discovery and new music.

-- What’s more, we promote extra-musical ways of enhancing the concert experience, from gourmet post-concert receptions to collaborations with celebrity comics.
+- What’s more, we promote extra-musical ways of enhancing the concert experience, from gourmet post-concert receptions to collaborations with celebrity comics to intimate, hedonistic musical salons featuring the musically-inspired cuisine of highly regarded chefs.
 And in a break with tradition, our audience is encouraged to applaud freely, without worrying about whether or not it is the traditionally appropriate moment.
 (No ticket buyer should be implicitly required to temper his enthusiasm!)